puls369ar/darth-ton/func-overview.md

 * `cell in_msg_full` - Whole messasge sent to the contract
 * `slice in_msg_body` - Main part of the message in a form of slice extracted from `in_msg_full`

+# Specifiers
+* ՝impure՝ - specifier means that the function can have some side effects which can't be ignored.
+For example, we should put impure specifier if       the function can modify contract storage, send messages, or throw an exception when some data is invalid and the function is intended to            validate this data
+* ՝inline՝ -
+* ՝inline_ref՝
+* ՝method_id՝